Krutarth007/DeBT-FHIR/README.md

 ## 📝 Citation
 If you use this framework or the "Interoperability Debt" methodology in your research, please cite:

 The Impact of FHIR Interoperability Debt on Clinical AI Reliability: A Stress-Testing Framework and Simulation Study.
-Journal of Intelligent Learning Systems and Applications (JILSA), Springer.
+Journal of Supercomputing (JOS), Springer.

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.